ericf1/ftwbot/README.md

 The bots should be working.
 We will be shipping out a new version of the database and the api soon (next 1-3 days) which should make everything run more smoothly.

+We will also release a third FTW Bot soon (next 1-2 days).

 # FTWBot

 <!-- <img src="https://user-images.githubusercontent.com/89803837/160317016-a68164d4-a6fa-4fc4-8957-db3093f65c73.png" alt="Basket with social medias inside" width=300rem height=300rem> -->